 Michael D. Smith

-Professor of Information Technology and Marketing, Heinz College and Tepper School of Business
+Professor of Information Technology and Public Policy, Heinz College and Tepper School of Business

-Michael D. Smith is a Professor of Information Technology and Marketing at Carnegie Mellon University.
+Michael D. Smith is a Professor of Information Technology and Public Policy at Carnegie Mellon University.

 He received his Bachelors of Science in Electrical Engineering (summa cum laude) and his Masters of Science in Telecommunications Science from the University of Maryland, and received his Ph.D. in Management Science and Information Technology from the Sloan School of Management at MIT.